B4PzwL3YVGa6/sparrowdo/README.md

     $ yum install curl

-# SSH setup
+# SSH/User setup

-An assumption made that user you run `sparrowdo` under on master host has:
+An assumption made that ssh user you run `sparrowdo` with ( see --ssh_user command line parameter also ):

 * ssh passwordless access to remote hosts
 * sudo (passwordless?) rights on remote host